CannabisData/cannabisdata/docs/CONTRIBUTING.md

 ### Text Material <a name="text"></a>

-All text material is either stored in JSON in `state.py` or written in Markdown in the `console/assets/docs` directory.
+All text material is either stored in JSON in `state.py`, written in Markdown in the `dashboard/assets/docs` directory, or retrieved from Firebase dynamically.
 There are many ways that you can extend the markdown functionality with [`python-markdown` Extensions](https://python-markdown.github.io/extensions/).

 ### Building and running the project with Docker <a name="docker"></a>